amit-bhandari/amit-bhandari.github.io/content/posts/wave-progress-bar-compose.md

 }
 ```

-We can use call above utility function from within drawBehind api of modifier to draw Sine wave (definition of all the parameters omitted for brevity).
+You can call the utility function within the drawBehind API of a modifier to draw the sine wave (parameter definitions are omitted for brevity).

 ```kotlin
 Box(